ProfRandom/WCB-Canon/Canon Files/Planemons 2 — Habitability.md

 - **Launch Barrier and Tech Suppression**
 	- Escape velocity may exceed **25 km/s**
     - Space access becomes **technologically and economically prohibitive**
-    - Civilizations may be trapped **planemo-bound**, or face extreme energy costs for satellite networks and off-world activity
+    - Civilizations may be trapped **planemon-bound**, or face extreme energy costs for satellite networks and off-world activity
     - Cultural evolution diverges as the **cosmic horizon closes**
 - **Conclusion**:
 	- Worlds above ~1.500⨁ mass may still be ontosomic — but the **surface environment** becomes increasingly hostile to Earthlike biospheres.